whiprandolph/bestseller/Part 2 - Why Are We So Lost/06 - Why Are We So Lost.md

 A few thousand years ago, everybody lived in a healthy culture where solidarity and widespread generosity among neighbors was simply normal and expected.
 Since then, unhealthy cultures have formed and slowly spread around the world, trapping free people in exploitative societies where a few people rule over the rest.

 Selfishness is pervasive in every unhealthy culture.
 How do selfish rulers enforce a way of life that encourages selfishness in others?
 And how are free people able to maintain a way of life with widespread generosity instead?
-To find out, join me in _Chapter 7: Why Are People So Selfish?_
+Explore these different ways of life in _Chapter 7: Why Are People So Selfish?_

 <div style="break-after:page"></div>